 The Company recognizes revenue when its customer obtains control of promised goods or services, in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-To determine the appropriate amount of revenue to be recognized for arrangements determined to be within the scope of Accounting Standards Codification ("ASC") 606 - Revenue from Contracts with Customers ("ASC 606"), the Company applies the five step model: (i) identification of the contract(s) with a customer; (ii) identification of the performance obligations in the contract; (iii) determination of the transaction price; (iv) allocation of the transaction price to the performance obligations in the contract; and (v) recognition of revenue when (or as) the Company satisfies a performance obligation.
+To determine the appropriate amount of revenue to be recognized for arrangements determined to be within the scope of Accounting Standards Codification ("ASC") 606 - Revenue from Contracts with Customers ("ASC 606"), the Company applies the five step model: (i) identification of the contract(s) with a customer; (ii) identification of the performance obligations in the contract; and (v) recognition of revenue when (or as) the Company satisfies a performance obligation.
 The Company only applies the five-step model to contracts when it is probable that the entity will collect consideration it is entitled to in exchange for the goods or services it transfers to the customer.